LOCATION

 The disappearance of the Fremont culture is as controversial as its origins.
 Some say that people moved south during the Great Drought of the 13th century.
 Others maintain that they were assimilated by the encroaching Shoshone Tribes.
 In multiple locales, there is no apparent time lag between the disappearance of Fremont pottery and the appearance of Shoshone and Paiute ceramics, both occurring around 1150 A.D.

 The Shoshone moved in from the Death Valley region, and differentiated into the Shoshone, Paiute, Bannock, and Goshute.
 The area now called Juab County was split, the western portion being Goshute and the eastern, Ute.
-There was some intermarrying between the neighboring culture, and inter-tribal relations were generally peaceful.
+There was some intermarrying between the neighboring cultures, and inter-tribal relations were generally peaceful.
 The desert culture necessary for survival had little use for warfare.

-In September 1776, the Dominguez Escalate expedition party passed through what is now Juab County.
+In September 1776, the Dominguez Escalante expedition party passed through what is now Juab County.
 The party camped at three locations in the Juab Valley while traveling south from Utah Lake.
 The party encountered friendly Indians in the Juab County area.

 Other explorers in the region included Jedediah Smith in 1826 and John C. Fremont in 1844.
 In addition, the Old Spanish Trail ran nearby.
 This served as a focus for Indian slave trading, a practice which was promulgated mostly by early Spanish Americans.
-The Ute Indians, in particularly, made a practice of raiding other tribes like the Goshute and Paiute and selling the captives.
+The Ute Indians, in particular, made a practice of raiding other tribes like the Goshute and Paiute and selling the captives.
 This continued until the 1850’s when Christian pioneers strongly opposed and ultimately succeeded in bringing slave activity to a stop.

 The Spanish Trail was used by Mormon Battalion members in 1847 and 1848 and then later in 1849 by prospectors on their way to California.
 Parley P. Pratt with his Southern Exploring Company entered Juab County in 1849.
 George A. Smith passed through in 1850 on his way to Iron County.